Farrukh Habib made state minister for information

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PTI MNA Farrukh Habib has been made Minister of State for Information and Broadcasting.
+ISLAMABAD: Federal Minister for Information Chaudhry Fawad Hussain, in a statement issued on Twitter, said the prime minister has appointed PTI's MNA and parliamentary secretary Farrukh Habib as Minister of State for Information and Broadcasting.

-The appointment was announced Wednesday in a statement on Twitter by recently appointed Federal Minister for Information and Broadcasting Fawad Chaudhry, who congratulated Habib.
+Fawad said: “Congratulations to Farrukh Habib for his well-deserved appointment as state minister for information and broadcasting, he will take oath of his office tomorrow (Thursday),” the minister tweeted.

-"Congratulations to Farrukh Habib for his well deserved appointment as State Minister for Information and Broadcasting," wrote Chaudhry.
+Farrukh Habib, who has been fighting the opposition, particularly on the front of the Election Commission of Pakistan with regards to the foreign funding cases, was elected Member National Assembly from NA-108 constituency of National Assembly from Faisalabad in the general elections in 2018.